kohlerj/klipper_tmc_autotune/README.md

 wget -O - https://raw.githubusercontent.com/andrewmcgr/klipper_tmc_autotune/main/install.sh | bash
 ```

-Then, add the following to your `moonraker.conf` to enable automatic updates:
+The installation script will AUTOMATICALLY add the following to your `moonraker.conf` to enable automatic updates if it is not there already:
 ```ini
 [update_manager klipper_tmc_autotune]
 type: git_repo